CosyVerif/data-server/scenarios/DeleteUserTest.md

 -- ##### Delete a existing user
 --
 -- this test is a deletion of a user.
 The client asks into -- server a delete user by URL.
-The server delete user and -- return into client `status code 200' (Sucess).
+The server change status -- user to `status delete user` and return into client -- `status code 200' (Sucess).
+--
+--
+--
+-- ##### Delete a user not exist
+--
+-- this test is a deletion of user not exist.
+The server -- not hound the user then it return `status code 404` -- (not found user) into client.